qtproject/pyside-pyside-setup/sources/pyside6/doc/developer/freethreading.md

   not: the parse runs application code, so the candidate is built with no lock held and published with `PyDict_SetDefaultRef()` - one atomic step that is the whole transaction, which is why no lock is taken around it.
-  `PyObject_SetAttr()` could not stay there: it reaches `SelectFeatureSet()`, which compiles a class statement and clears a live type dictionary, and a finalizer running under a raw lock that defines a QObject subtype arrives back in `parsePythonType()` and trips the contract assertion.
-  `__METAOBJECT__` is an internal key no feature set has anything to say about, so the attribute machinery was a detour - the lookup beside it read the dictionary directly all along.
+  `PyObject_SetAttr()` may not be used there: it reaches `SelectFeatureSet()`, which compiles a class statement and clears a live type dictionary, so a finalizer defining a QObject subtype under a raw lock arrives back in `parsePythonType()` and trips the contract assertion. `__METAOBJECT__` is an internal key no feature set has anything to say about.

 `dynamicslot.cpp`, the connection hash
 : A plain mutex over a global container.
 Entries are taken out under it and